 Despite DJ support at events, we only sold about 200 copies of the record, the rest are still in my parents loft to this day!
 We made two more tracks for JSD 02, but couldn’t afford to press it so they remain unreleased.

 Stormtrooper decided he wanted to focus on producing and playing upfront Hardcore, but my passion was early 90s rave music, so after 5 years we decided to go our separate ways.
 He went on to become successful releasing tracks on Robbie Long’s Thin & Crispy label amongst others.
 I continued playing old skool sets, and after some brief experience co-promoting a small event called Friction with DJ Moody, I co-founded a larger event, Oblivion in Bournemouth.
 Destiny had always been the biggest rave in town, but since The Manor closed was focusing more on Drum & Bass, so myself and Destiny’s resident Hardcore DJ Nexus thought Bournemouth needed a Hardcore event again.
-We put on a series of successful events at The Showbar over the next couple of years, until The Showbar closed in 2004.
+We put on a series of successful events at The Showbar throughout 2002, which I then carried on at various other venues for a few more years after.

 In 2004 I got the urge to make some breakbeat hardcore again, but as Alex engineered our tracks I didn’t know how to produce or have a studio, so I had to learn from scratch.
 I bought a copy of Cubase SE for my Mac, and starting with sampling made a few very basic tracks which were really just bootlegs or mash-ups.
 For the next few years I played these tracks in my DJ sets, but didn’t think they were good enough to release on vinyl.

 While the Fantazia records had sold quickly for obvious reasons (they were good!) my record wasn’t so popular, and I only sold about 40 of the 100 copies.
-They slowly trickled out on Discogs, but I had no desire to make any more music or release more records, as it was a flop.
+They slowly trickled out on Discogs, but as it was a flop I had no desire to make any more music or release more records.

 A few years later, I was playing the video game Earthbound on the SNES.
 I thought one of the tracks would make a good darkcore remix, but I hadn’t made a track for several years and didn’t even have Cubase any more, so I would be starting from scratch for a second time.
 I tried using Ableton, but couldn’t get on with it, so switched to Logic Pro which was much more similar to Cubase.
 Because I still had no real musical theory knowledge I made the remix mostly out of samples.
 A couple of years earlier I had commissioned Sy & Unknown to remix one of the JSD Project tracks, but never released it, so I decided that having a big name remixer on the record might help sell more copies and put out the two tracks on vinyl.
 Again at this point there was no intention to start a label, it was just my second release, so called it Jedi #2.